-- 6.1 Staff members use prepared and moderated marking schedules to increase reliability, transparency and validity of the assessment results. - Refer to NMIT TUTOR GUIDE TO ASSESSMENT - 6.2 Results of assessments are returned to students as quickly as possible with the timeframe included in the programme handbook or other student information, taking the nature of assessment into account.
-Where possible, students receive and are given the opportunity to discuss model answers and/or marking guides to query their grades/marks, also within a stated timeframe. - 6.3 Assessment results are entered into the Student Management System in the manner and timeframe required by the Programme Area and the Academic and Quality Team. - 6.4 Assessments that are not returned to the students are kept by the Programme Area until all moderation requirements have been met and the deadline for reconsiderations and appeals has passed.
-Programme Areas are responsible for ensuring that these assessments are destroyed in such a way that confidentiality is maintained, e.g. shredded or discarded through secure document destruction bins.
+- 6.1 Staff members use prepared and moderated marking schedules to increase reliability, transparency and validity of the assessment results. - 6.2 Results of assessments are returned to students as quickly as possible with the timeframe included in the programme handbook or other student information, taking the nature of assessment into account.
+Where possible, students receive and are given the opportunity to discuss model answers and/or marking guides to query their grades/marks, also within a stated timeframe. - 6.3 Assessment results are entered into the Student Management System in the manner and timeframe required by the Curriculum Area and the Academic and Quality Team. - 6.4 Assessments that are not returned to the students are kept by the Curriculum Area until all moderation requirements have been met and the deadline for reconsiderations and appeals has passed.
+Curriculum Areas are responsible for ensuring that these assessments are destroyed in such a way that confidentiality is maintained, e.g. shredded or discarded through secure document destruction bins.